ngeelani48/my-catalogue/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please drop a star :star
+If you like this project please drop a star: star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for inspiring this project idea.
+I want to thank Microverse for inspiring this project idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>